 This is just a list I made from issues I have dealt with in my own life.
-The lessons we learn teach us hopefully to get better at being balanced.
-We need our big toes and our thumbs and even our ears.
+The lessons we have learned from our past teach us how to become more balanced.
+We need our big toes, and our thumbs, and even our ears.

 “Then he presented the other ram, the ram of ordination, and Aaron and his sons laid their hands on the head of the ram.
 And he killed it, and Moses took some of its BLOOD and put it on the LOBE of Aaron’s right EAR and on the THUMB of his right hand and on the BIG TOE of his right foot.
 Then he presented Aaron’s sons, and Moses put some of the blood on the lobes of their right ears and on the thumbs of their right hands and on the big toes of their right feet.
 And Moses threw the blood against the sides of the altar.”
 Leviticus 8:22-24 ESV.